 CAFM and CAD - What you need to know

 A picture is more valuable than a thousand words.
-Therefore, The best Computer Aided Facility Mangement software integrates CAD drawings into processes including space management, scenario planning, layout plans, flexible workplaces, moves and technical management.
+Therefore, the best Computer Aided Facility Mangement software integrates CAD drawings into processes including space management, scenario planning, layout plans, flexible workplaces, moves and technical management.
 All these processes contribute to the efficient use of space and facilities.

 To ensure an efficient re-use of CAD drawings with CAFM software, drawings need to comply with conventions for layer structures, polylines, symbols, blocks, text, dimensioning etc. These can be your company standards or standards as set by bodies such as ISO, CEN or IFMA.
 Compliance with these conventions and other CAFM best practices enables you to ease the process of connecting CAD drawings with your CAFM solution and consistently exchanging relevant data like spaces, dimensions, and assets.

-Manage graphical and alphanumeric changes in one system
+Graphical and alphanumeric changes

 CAD drawings are only valuable in CAFM if they are up-to-date.
 Updating CAD drawings is usually a specialised job in AutoCAD®.
 These changes are done quickly and easily in a CAD drawing, but how do you ensure that this new information is updated in the CAFM database?
 CAFM software handles such data exchange processes in different ways, either by periodically importing revised drawings or updating database information real time.
 This ensures a consistent connection and reliable integration between CAFM and CAD.